Induced subgraphs of graphs with large chromatic number. VI. Banana trees: Banana trees

 \section{Banana trees}

 Now we use the previous results to prove the first of our main theorems, \ref{fattree} and hence \ref{bananatree}.
 We need the following.
 Let $(T,r)$ be a rooted tree.
-If $u,v\in V(G)$, the path of $T$ with ends $u,v$ is denoted by $T(u,v)$.
 A path in $T$ of positive length joining some $u\in L(T)$ to some ancestor of $u$ is called a {\em limb} of $(T,r)$, and we call $u$ its {\em leaf} and $v$ its {\em start}.
-Let $\mathcal{T}=(T_q:q\in Q)$ be a family of limbs in $(T,r)$ (not necessarily all different), and let $k\ge 1$ be an integer.
+Let $\mathcal{T}=(T_q:q\in Q)$ be a family of limbs in $(T,r)$, and let $k\ge 1$ be an integer.
 We make a graph $J$ with vertex set $Q$ as follows.
-We say that distinct $q_1,q_2\in Q$ are adjacent in $J$ if there are at least $k$ vertices $x$ of $T$, such that $x$ belongs to the interiors of $T_{q_1}$ and $T_{q_2}$, and $x$ is not a vertex of any $T_q (q\in Q\setminus \{q_1,q_2\})$.
+We say that distinct $q_1,q_2\in Q$ are adjacent in $J$ if there are at least $k$ vertices $w$ of $T$, such that $w$ belongs to the interiors of $T_{q_1}$ and $T_{q_2}$, and $w$ is not a vertex of $T_q$ for any $q\in Q\setminus \{q_1,q_2\})$.
 We call $J$ the {\em $k$-overlap graph} of $\mathcal{T}$.
 It is easy to see that $J$ must be a forest.
-More important for us is the converse; that \begin{thm} For every forest $J$ and every $k\ge 1$, there is a rooted tree $(T,r)$ and a family of limbs $\mathcal{T}$ in $T$ such that the $k$-overlap graph of $\mathcal{T}$ is isomorphic to $J$, and no two members of $\mathcal{T}$ share an end. \end{thm} We leave the (easy) proof to the reader.
+More important for us is the converse; that \begin{thm} For every forest $J$ and every $k\ge 1$, there is a rooted tree $(T,r)$ and a family of limbs $\mathcal{T}$ in $T$ such that the $k$-overlap graph of $\mathcal{T}$ is isomorphic to $J$, and no two members of $\mathcal{T}$ share an end. \end{thm} The proof is straightforward and we omit it.

+Let us say a {\em banana} is a graph formed by the union of a nonempty set of paths each of positive length, all with the same ends ($s,t$ say) and otherwise disjoint, and its {\em thickness} is the number of these paths.
+Its {\em length} is the minimum length of its constituent paths.
+We call $s,t$ {\em ends} of the banana.
+By a {\em banana in $G$} we mean an induced subgraph of $G$ that is a banana.